eureka101v/jsonapi/README.md

 used as the key in the `relationships` hash for the record.
 The optional third argument is `omitempty` - if present will prevent non existent to-one and to-many from being serialized.

+If the tag optional is included in the parsing.
+This relation may have multiple situations.
+It is allowed that the primary key is not equal to the data tag.
+If not, the parsing will be skipped

 ## Methods Reference